Standards of Practice for Chiropodists and Podiatrists

 Cutaneous, Subcutaneous and Osseous Surgeries

 Registrants must make every effort to ensure a satisfactory post-operative result and reduce the risk of complications when performing nail and cutaneous soft tissue surgery and subcutaneous and osseous surgery.
 This practice standard establishes the requirements registrants must meet when performing surgery.
-Read the full standard.
+Read the Cutaneous, Subcutaneous and Osseous Surgeries Standard.

 Patient Relations